sourcedevelopersdotcom/video_service_api/README.md

 ### Services

-For caching purposes we have used Sidekiq as a background mechanism to create all the caches dependencies, i.e: when the cache for the episodes be expired due to a creation/deletion/update operation in the database, all the new caching dependant of episodes will be created again as a background process: *episodes &rarr; season &rarr; content cache.*
+For caching purposes we have used Sidekiq as a background mechanism to create all the caches dependencies, i.e: when the cache for the episodes has expired due to a creation/deletion/update operation in the database, all the new caching dependant of episodes will be created again as a background process: *episodes &rarr; season &rarr; content cache.*

 To execute *Sidekiq* execute this command in your shell: